-Early Infant behavior development of hand preference
+Early infant behavior development of hand preference

 Why measure handedness

-The advantage being, in a population with a left-handed minority and a right-handed majority, the left-handed Rafael Nadal plays most of his matches against right-handed opponents and is therefore well-practiced at dealing with this asymmetry.
+The advantage being in a population with a left-handed minority and a right-handed majority, the left-handed Rafael Nadal plays most of his matches against right-handed opponents and is therefore well-practiced at dealing with this asymmetry.
 A right-hander plays the majority of his matches against other right-handers.
 In conclusion, when confronted with left-handers, they are less practiced, thereby giving the lefty a natural advantage.

-Measuring handedness in infancy
+How to measure handedness in infancy

 The development of a series of tasks that should reliably elicit RDBM actions was an important part of this study.
 To test the tasks, the researchers set up experiments in their laboratory, Greensboro Infant Development Center.
 In the experiment, the passive hand stabilized or held the item for the active hand to perform the action.
 For example, when a child wanted to remove a ball from a tube the passive hand stabilized the tube while the active hand removed the ball from the tube.

 In addition to the conclusion that development of handedness could stabilize earlier in life than previously thought, the researchers also indicate that there is no single pattern found to get to stabilization of handedness.
 They actually found 5 patterns leading to 97% lateralized handedness at the end of their study.

-Nelson, E.L.; Campbell, J.M.; Michel, G.F.
+- Nelson, E.L.; Campbell, J.M.; Michel, G.F.
 (2013).
 Unimanual to bimanual: Tracking the development of handedness from 6 to 24 months.
 Infant Behavior and Development, 36, 181-188.